September 22, 2022

 Consistent framework for delivering services

 Implemented supporting services for developers to iterate their applications through to production.
-This included standardized CI/CD pipelines.
-It became vastly easier to move engineers across projects, because they are working with the same platform and tools
+This included standardised CI/CD pipelines.
+It became vastly easier to move engineers across projects, because they were working with the same platform and tools

 Simple self-service for development teams